 Also in the Guide:

-Stable and secure options are available within Europe
+Legal and secure surrogacy within Europe

 Ukraine offers European standards of medical care, a stable democracy, affordable cost of living, and the most supportive surrogacy laws worldwide.
 That’s why Ukraine continues to grow as a global surrogacy hub.